 Owner-managed properties generate cash flows that are attributable not only to the property but also to other assets used in the process of providing educational services.
 Some properties comprise a portion that is held to earn rental or for capital appreciation and another portion that is held for use in the supply of services or for administrative purposes.
 If a portion can be sold separately (or leased out separately under finance lease), the Group accounts for such portion separately.
-If the portion cannot be sold separately, the property is accounted for as investment property only if an insignificant portion is held for use in the supply of services or for administrative purposes.
-Judgment is applied in determining whether ancillary services are so significant that a property does not qualify as investment property.
+If the portion cannot be sold separately, the property is accounted for as investment property only if an insignificant portion is held for use in the supply of services are so significant that a property does not qualify as investment property.
 The Group considers each property separately in making its judgment.